MedICL-VU/crossmoda2023/README.md

 >- replace the 'masking.py' in nnUNet/nnunetv2/training/data_augmentation/custom_transforms.

 #### Step 3: self-training
->Real target domain images are included for training to further reduce the domain gap.
-Here, you can simply use the model obtained by step 2 to make inference on unlabeled target domain images.
-Then re-train the nnU-Net using both the synthetic images (w/ real labels) and real images (w/ pseudo labels).
-For our solution, we simply filter out the poor pseudo labels by connected component analysis.
+>To further reduce the domain gap, we include real target domain images for training.
+We use the model obtained by step 2 to generate pseudo labels on the unlabeled target domain images.
+Then we re-train the nnU-Net using the combined data, i.e., synthetic images (w/ real labels) and real images (w/ pseudo labels).
+Of course, the quality of pseudo labels matters!
+In our solution, we simply filter out the poor pseudo labels via connected component analysis.
 Feel free to explore more advanced pseudo label filtering methods!

 ### Conditional synthesis results
 Each column belongs to the same site/style.
-Nicely, our synthesized images match the style of the real image from the same site.
+Nicely, our synthesized images (top 3 rows) match the style of the real image (bottom row) from the same site.
 <p align="center"><img src="https://github.com/han-liu/crossmoda2023/blob/main/figs/vandy365_results.png" alt="results" width="550"/></p>

 ### Challenge results